epfl-dlab/GoogleTrendsAnchorBank/README.md

 All of these parameters can be set through both interfaces, i.e. for python call the method `set_options()` with your GTAB object or for the command line interface call `gtab-set-options` in terminal.

+### data
+The ['data'](gtab/data) folder is where the anchor candidate data set needs to be located (see the included file as an example: ['anchor_candidate_list.txt'](gtab/data/anchor_candidate_list.txt)).
+It additionally contains a sub-folder where internal states are kept while creating each G-TAB.

+### logs
+The ['logs'](gtab/logs) folder is where the log files for each G-TAB are kept as they are constructed and used.

+### output
+The ['output'](gtab/output) folder contains a single folder ['google_anchorbanks'](gtab/output/google_anchorbanks) where the constructed G-TABs are kept.
+Each file contains a header of two comment lines, where the correspodning *pytrends* and *gtab* config options are specified.
+The actual G-TAB follows after these two comment lines.

 ### Example

 The 'example' folder contains a Jupyter (ipynb) notebook that has a short tutorial on how to request new queries with an existing anchorbank as well as creating your own anchorbank.
-Just follow the instructions and explanations in example.ipynb to understand how to use it.
+Just follow the instructions and explanations in ['example.ipynb'](example/example.ipynb) to understand how to use it.

 # Installation